Scapegoat Wilderness

 Bugle Mountain (also known as "Bugle Peak"), located in the Scapegoat Wilderness, was the setting of a forest fire in the fictional 1952 motion picture Red Skies of Montana.
 The film, based in part on the tragic 1949 Mann Gulch fire, was filmed in Montana.

+Climate

+Red Mountain (Lewis and Clark County, Montana) is a peak on the far southern edge of the Scapegoat Wilderness.